shashist/recsys-course/README.md

 # Welcome to MIPT 2024 Recommender Systems course

 ## Description
-This is the first run of Recommender System course at IDA department.

 Course objective is to provide comprehensive introduction to the field of Recommender Systems.

 - first part of the course is dedicated to general RecSys approaches